lucerohospina/squads-laboratoria/README.md

-# Laboratoria Squad with REACT
+# Laboratoria Squads with REACT